 This subclause describes the procedures used for IEEE 802.11 authentication and deauthentication.
 The states used in this description are defined in 10.3.1 (General).

-Successful authentication sets the STA's state to State 2.
+Successful authentication sets the STA's state to State 2, if it was in State 1.
 Unsuccessful authentication leaves the STA's state unchanged.
 The STA shall not transmit Class 2 frames unless in State 2 or State 3 or State 4.
 The STA shall not transmit Class 3 frames unless in State 3 or State 4

 Deauthentication notification sets the STA's state to State 1.
 The STA shall become authenticated again prior to sending Class 2 frames.
 Deauthentication notification when in State 3 or 4 implies disassociation as well.